Romeo-5/BroncoNotes/README.md

 3) UI/UX Design Tools (for wireframes and design prototyping):

-* Figma: For wireframing, designing, and prototyping your UI.
+* Figma: For wireframing, designing, and prototyping the UI.

 ### Back-End & Server-Side: